hmito/esj73web/regist_session_en.md

 - For all sessions, the organizers and speakers must be members of the Ecological Society of Japan.
 However, non-members may be invited to give invited lectures for symposia only ([see eligibility for each membership category](/registinfo_en#presentation-eligibility-by-membership-type)).
     - For information on how to use the symposium invited speaker program, please refer to [**here**](#symposium-invited-speaker-program).
-- The organizer/speaker of a Symposium/Workshop cannot be an organizer/speaker of another session or a speaker of Regular Presentations.
-In this conference, the combination of Workshop and Regular presentation also cannot be duplicated (see [Overlap restrictions](registinfo_en#overlap-restrictions)).
+- From ESJ73, [**each participant is allowed to give only one presentation with abstract\(\*\)**](/registinfo_en#restrictions-on-multiple-presentations).
+Unlike previous conferences, **it is no longer permitted to be a presenter in both a Workshop and a Regular Presentation**.
-- Explanation of aim, comments, and statements of opinion that do not involve abstract registration do not count as presentations.
-Therefore, non-members may participate in the conference in these forms and are not subject to duplication restrictions.
+- Presentations such as explanation of purpose, commentator, panelist, or lightning talk, which do not require abstract submission \(\*\), are not counted as presentations.
+Therefore, participation in sessions in these formats is possible even for non-members and is not subject to the restriction on multiple presentations.
-    - **Please note that even if you are only making comments or statement of opinions without submitting an abstract, you are still required to register for the conference.
-Organizers, please be alert them**.
+    - However, **even for presentations without abstract submission, conference registration is required.
+Organizers are requested to inform participants accordingly**.
-    - Symposia and oral presentations can be held during the same time slot.
-Presentations without abstract submission will not be rescheduled even if they overlap with your assigned oral presentation time slot.
+    - Symposia and Regular Presentations may be scheduled in the same time slot.
+If a presentation without abstract submission overlaps with your own presentation time, **no adjustment of presentation slots will be made**.
-    - Due to the diverse formats of workshops, they will be scheduled during time slots that do not overlap with symposia and oral presentations.
+    - As Workshops may take various formats, they are planned to be scheduled in time slots that do not overlap with Symposia or Regular Presentations.
 - If you apply to Symposium, it should consist of at least two speakers.
 If there is only one speaker, please apply to Workshop.
-- From the viewpoint of respecting diversity, organizers are requested to structure the sessions with consideration for the balance of positions and genders of organizers and speakers.
+- Organizers are requested to structure the sessions with consideration for the balance of positions and genders of organizers and speakers, in accordance with the [promotion of diversity at the conference](/about_en#promoting-diversity-at-the-meeting).
 - In addition to the overall explanation of aims and summary, abstracts of individual presentations will be posted on the conference web page and on the conference platform.
 - In view of the increasing number of international students and participants from overseas, we encourage Symposia to be held in English.
 Even if the meeting is held in Japanese, please make efforts to the extent possible by preparing a simple handout in English.

+\* The basis for this restriction is the "presentation abstract" registered by each presenter.
+If the organizer of a session does not register as a "presentation" at the time of application and only provides information in the "session abstract," such presentations are not subject to the above restriction.

 ### For Organizers